umnilab/METS-R_SIM/README.md

 The way of using it is by opening the `METS_R/util/map preparation/run.py` file and changing the name of the files to use as inputs.
 These files should have the information requirements: road shape should be composed of polylines and must have the following fields included:

 - `SPEED(number)`: speed limit in mph
-- `OneWay(String)`: direction field. if FT: means that draw direction equals real direction of the road, if TF: means that drawing direction is contrary to real road direction if none means bidirectional
+- `OneWay(String)`: direction field. if FT: means that the draw direction equals the real direction of the road, if TF: means that the drawing direction is contrary to the real road direction if none means bidirectional
 - `FromZlev(number)`: a number indicating the initial level (z) of the initial point of the road in this case an integer
 - `ToZlev(number)`: a number indicating the final level (z) of the initial point of the road in this case an integer
 - `Shape_Leng(number)`: length of road in m
 - `st_width(number)`: width of the road (including all lanes) in feet
-- `snow_pri(string)`: a letter indicating the priority of road can be any letter
+- `snow_pri(string)`: a letter indicating the priority of the road can be any letter
 - `bike_lane(number)`: field indicating if a road has a bike lane

 The elevation file should be a point shape with the following fields:

 - `fid(number)`: identity number ‘elevation’(number): Height of point in feet

-As a response to this code, a new folder or an indicated folder will be created with 10 new shapes, each shape has different.
-The whole process consists of a set of steps to identify the presence of bridges, remove 5 legs intersections, assure strong connectivity, and add information such as elevation.
+As a response to this code, a new folder or an indicated folder will be created with 10 new shapes, each shape is different.
+The whole process consists of a set of steps to identify the presence of bridges, remove 5-leg intersections, assure strong connectivity, and add information such as elevation.

 ## 3.4 Visualization module